VilledeMontreal/hochelaga/source/_patterns/01-molecules/09-sidebar-blocks/01-sidebar-block.md

 A list of content blocks for the sidebar.
 A bunch of variants and themeatic blocks are represented.

 On the json side of things, there are a bunch of things to watchout for in terms of modifier classes.
-Have a look at 01-base-page-portal.json fo an idea.
+Have a look at 01-base-page-portal.json of an idea.

+### Questions and issues

+* There is a 96% width directive for all forms in sidebars.
+If this causes issues and overides are needed, sidebar forms will need classes.
+* Responsibeve bahavious has to be implemented for the medium breakpoint, when the column narrows.
+Problems arise with right side icons, then.
+Have a look at teasers and cards for inspiration.
+*

 ### Links